-- adequate supplies of soap and hand sanitiser
+- adequate supplies of soap, hand sanitiser and masks.

 Ventilation in classrooms helps minimise the risk of spreading COVID-19.

-We worked with the Department of Finance and an external health academic to develop a ventilation strategy for schools based on natural ventilation and existing air-conditioning and heating systems.
+We worked with the Department of Finance and an independent health expert to develop a ventilation strategy for schools based on natural ventilation and existing air-conditioning and heating systems.
 The strategy follows national and international guidance and is endorsed by the Western Australian Chief Health Officer.

 Ventilation assessments were conducted across our school facilities, and guidelines on ventilating rooms inform staff how to prepare each room for optimum ventilation every day.